llama-risk/aave-research/community_updates/november_2024.md

 ### Community Engagement:

-- [Chaos Labs' launch of Edge](https://x.com/LlamaRisk/status/1861465216149491958).
-We want to congratulate our peer and acknowledge their contribution.
+- @ChaosLabs' [launch of Edge](https://x.com/LlamaRisk/status/1861465216149491958).
+We want to congratulate our peer and acknowledge their contribution 👏.
 We've set up monitoring during the pilot phase to ensure the robots are not misbehaving.
-- [\[TEMP CHECK\] Aave Instances Strategy Shift](https://governance.aave.com/t/temp-check-aave-instances-strategy-shift/19676/2) - We are very much on board with ACI's vision and have signaled we are working on a revised suite of framework to support this initiative.
+- [\[TEMP CHECK\] Aave Instances Strategy Shift](https://governance.aave.com/t/temp-check-aave-instances-strategy-shift/19676/2) - We are very much on board with @ACI's vision and have signaled we are working on a revised suite of framework to support this initiative.
 -  Initiated outreach to Service Providers and Delegates to gather feedback and improve coordination across the ecosystem

 ## Upcoming Focus Areas

-- We are working on our Asset Probation Framework and gathering feedback from SPs.
+- We are working on our Asset Probation Framework (APF) and gathering feedback from Service Providers.
 This will help establish when and how assets should follow a probationary onboarding track, defining success metrics to monitor while maintaining direct onboarding paths for established assets.

 We welcome community feedback and suggestions.
 Please share any questions, ideas, or areas where you would like increased focus from the LlamaRisk team.